Using physical restraint in schools

 When can physical restraint be used?

-The legislation says that a teacher or authorised staff member can use physical restraint if he or she reasonably believes that there is a serious and imminent risk to the safety of the student or others, and the physical restraint must be reasonable and proportionate in the circumstances.
+A teacher or authorised staff member must not use physical restraint unless it is necessary to prevent imminent harm to a student or another person.
+They must reasonably believe that there is no other option available in the circumstances to prevent the harm, and the physical restraint must be reasonable and proportionate in the circumstances.

 - breaking up a fight